pitkane/react-19-workshop/README.md

 ### Prerequisites

-- Node.js 18+ and pnpm
+- Node.js 18+ and npm
 - Experience with React, TypeScript, and Next.js
 - Basic understanding of server-side rendering concepts